richpeck/exception_handler/README.md

 ## Usage

-###Dev
+###Development Environment

+**`config.exceptions_app`** is used in Rails' production environment.
+Therefore, if you wish to **test the gem in dev**, you'll need to make your app process requests as `production` for now.
+This is a temporary step, and will be resolved in a new version:

 	#config/environments/development.rb
 	config.consider_all_requests_local = false # true

-`config.exceptions_app` is used in Rails' production environment.
-Therefore, if you wish to test the gem in dev, you'll need to make your app process requests as `production` for now.
-This is a temporary step, and will be resolved in a new version
+You should change this setting as soon as you find

+--

 ###Production